NORTHWEST NAZARENE UNIVERSITY

 - An ability to accept ambiguity;

-- A collaborative change agent;
+- An able communicator, listener and collaborative change agent;

 - Ability to maintain a high degree of confidentiality;